immunefi-team/Bounty_Boosts/Alchemix/31242 - [SC - Critical] RevenueHandlercheckpoint allows users to claim ....md

 # # `RevenueHandler.checkpoint` allows users to claim rewards in the current block causing attacker can claim rewards repeatedly  -

-Submitted on Wed May 15 2024 13:01:43 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 19:01:43 UTC by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31242